What is Domestic Adoption?

 Dual Domestic Adoption Program

 This adoption path allows families to actively wait In Area or Out-of-Area for an infant adoption while simultaneously waiting with our older child adoption from foster care program to be matched with children who are toddler-to-elementary-age (at least up to the age of 8).
 This program allows for a broader range of visibility as families will be considered in infant cases as well as older child cases from foster care.
-A pre-screen is required before approval to ensure program eligibility for both programs.

 Who are the children?